 Some people have long-term side effects from cancer treatments.
 For example, some cancer treatments can affect fertility.
-Your doctor will let you know if your treatment might have long-term side effects.
+Your doctor will let you know if your treatment might have long-term side effects (also called "late effects").

 People who have had non-Hodgkin lymphoma need to keep seeing an oncologist for several years after treatment.
 Occasionally, cancer may return.
 Follow-up appointments with a cancer specialist can help doctors treat it early if it does.

 Non-Hodgkin lymphoma can be an aggressive disease.
-The good news is, treatments have improved in recent years.
+The good news is that treatments have improved in recent years.
 Researchers are constantly developing new and better ways to treat it.
 Today, most people who have non-Hodgkin lymphoma can be cured.

 - About TeensHealth